-You can purchase white sage and smudge sticks from First Nations people who use sustainable practices.
+You can purchase white sage and smudge sticks from First Nation's people who use sustainable practices.

 You can also choose a trusted supplier of organically cultivated white sage, such as:

-You can also grow your own white sage if it will do well in your area - this is by far the most ecologically sound choice!
+You can also grow your own white sage if it will do well in your area - this is by far the most ecologically sound choice.

-Alternatives to white sage for smudging
+Alternatives to White Sage for Smudging